All of these restaurants emphasize local ingredients, and they also advertise in Edible Monterey Bay!

 14255 Highway 88

-The next time your travels take you to Lake Tahoe, remember the adorable Sorensen’s Resort’s full-service restaurant.
+The next time your travels take you to Lake Tahoe, remember the adorable Sorensen’s resort’s full-service restaurant.
 Enjoy specialties such as Mary’s natural chicken with a gremolata topping, fresh and wild fish, New York steak, garden-fresh salads and homemade desserts, such as housemade bread pudding and a wonderful berry cobbler.
-Enjoy Eggs Benedict on weekends.
-Accompany your meal with a fine wine or specialty beer.
-Open for breakfast M–F 7:30-11am and Sa–Su 7:30am–noon, lunch daily from 11am–4pm, dinner 5–8:30 pm daily.
+Accompany your meal with a fine wine or beer.
+Open for breakfast M–F 7:30–11am and Sa–Su 7am–noon; lunch daily 11am–4pm; dinner daily 5–8:30pm daily.

 Wild Thyme Deli & Café